 I am a fan of all things nostalgic and all things Christmas, and so when the two are combined I am hooked.
 The Charlie Brown Christmas special falls squarely into that category.

-I was in the first grade back when they still performed Christmas pageants in schools (less than 50 years, but still a very long time ago), and our class performed a version of the Charlie Brown Christmas.
+I was in the first grade back when they still performed Christmas pageants in schools (fewer than 50 years, but still a very long time ago), and our class performed a version of the Charlie Brown Christmas.
 Since I was kind of a bookworm and already had a blue blanket, I was chosen to play the part of Linus.
 As Linus, I memorized Luke 2:8–14, and that Scripture has been hidden in my heart ever since.

 But while working so diligently to learn those lines, there is one important thing I didn’t notice then, and didn’t notice until now.

 Right in the middle of speaking, Linus drops the blanket.

 Charlie Brown is best known for his uniquely striped shirt, and Linus is most associated with his ever-present security blanket.
 Throughout the story of Peanuts, Lucy, Snoopy, Sally and others all work to no avail to separate Linus from his blanket.
 And even though his security blanket remains a major source of ridicule for the otherwise mature and thoughtful Linus, he simply refuses to give it up.